 Results:

-10+ The Dead Live On: Roll on the Memories table.
+10+ The Dead Live On: Pick a result from the Memories table.

 Memories (1d6)